txoof/PaperPi/documentation/Plugins.md

 min_display_time = int
 ```

 Plugins provide a sample configuration in their documentation.
-Use the following commands to find a list of plugins and view their sample configruations:
+Use the following commands to find a list of plugins and view their sample configurations:

 **List Available Plugins**